Israel in Prophecy — the Series

 on a colt, the foal of a donkey.
 (Zech 9:9).

-In Hebraic poetry, concepts are coupled together, with the first presentation of the concept (Rejoice greatly, O daughter of Zion!) being farther away or darker than its paired couplet (Shout aloud, O daughter of Jerusalem!).
-The poetry uses the central metaphor of night/day, darkness/light, death/life, physical/spiritual, visible/invisible.
-Thus, in the above poetic lines, Zion represents that which is farther away (or lifeless or visible) than its mated couplet, Jerusalem.
+Zion represents that which is farther away or visible when presented with its thought-couplet mate, Jerusalem.
 Their king is coming to both Zion and Jerusalem.
 In the presentation of their king, He is first king (in the sense of being their sovereign), then is He is their Savior.
-As their Savior, He comes riding on a donkey as the High Priest does, but in the thought’s mated couplet, He rides on the unbroken descendant of an animal that might have carried the High Priest; He rides an animal that has never carried another.
+As their Savior, He [the king of Zion] comes riding on a donkey as the High Priest does, but in the thought-couplet’s mate, He [the king of Jerusalem] rides on the unbroken descendant of an animal that might have carried the High Priest; He rides an animal that has never carried another.
 So the movement of the passage is from nation to city, or from physical to spiritual, followed by from Sovereign [physical rule] to High Priest [spiritual rule], then from physical High Priest to a High Priest unlike any other [or from other passages, a High Priest after the order of Melchizedek].
-Jesus of Nazareth entered Jerusalem as the paschal Lamb of God on the 10th of the first month on the colt of a donkey (John 12:14-15).
-He is the king of Israel (v.
-13) that has come and still is to come.
-He is both Sovereign and High Priest, but His kingdom and priesthood is not of this world.

 Again, the future king of Israel reigns over a kingdom that is not of this world (John 18:36).
-The Church universal is not an organization of this world.
+The Church Universal is not an organization of this world.
 It is not the old church that Protestant Reformers reworked in the 16th-Century to maintain continued political, and by extension, secular stability.
 It is, rather, a spiritual organization that is the Body of the Son of Man, and as such, it is mostly invisible at this time.
 What’s visible is the modified and reworked, recalibrated and modernized old church that remains headquartered in spiritual Babylon.

 Thus said the Lord my God: “Become shepherd of the flock doomed to slaughter.
 Those who buy them slaughter them and go unpunished, and those who sell them say, ‘Blessed be the Lord, I have become rich,’ and their own shepherds have no pity on them.
-For I will no longer have pity on the inhabitants of this land, declares the Lord.
-Behold, I will cause each of them to fall into the hand of his neighbor, and each into the hand of his king, and they shall crush the land, and I will deliver none from their hand.”
+For I will no longer have pity on the inhabitants of this land … behold, I will cause each of them to fall into the hand of his neighbor, and each into the hand of his king, and they shall crush the land, and I will deliver none from their hand.”
 So I became the shepherd of the flock doomed to be slaughtered by the sheep traders.
 And I took two staffs, one I named Favor, the other I named Union.
 And I tended the sheep.
 In one month I destroyed three shepherds.
 But I became impatient with them, and they also detested me.
 So I said, “I will not be your shepherd.
 What is to die, let it die.
 What is to be destroyed, let it be destroyed.
 And those who are left devour the flesh of one another.”
 And I took my staff Favor, and I broke it, annulling the covenant that I had made with all peoples.
 So it was annulled on that day, and the sheep traders, who were watching me, knew that it was the word of the Lord.
 Then I said to them, “If it seems good to you, give me my wages; but if not, keep them.”
 And they weighed out as my wages thirty pieces of silver.
 Then the Lord said to me, “Throw it to the potter”—the lordly price at which I was priced by them.
 So I took the thirty pieces of silver and threw them into the house of the Lord, to the potter.
 Then I broke my second staff Union, annulling the brotherhood between Judah and Israel.
 Then the Lord said to me, “Take once more the equipment of a foolish shepherd.
 For behold, I am raising up in the land a shepherd who does not care for those being destroyed, or seek the young or heal the maimed or nourish the healthy, but devours the flesh of the fat ones, tearing off even their hoofs.
 (Zech 11:4-16 emphasis added)

-A fulfillment of this prophecy occurred when Judas Iscariot betrayed Christ Jesus for thirty pieces of silver, so a first fulfillment can be dated.
 All peoples lost favor with God prior to the Logos being born as the man Jesus.
-The remnant that had returned from Babylon was no exception, for none kept the Law (John 7:19).
+The remnant that had returned from Babylon was no exception; for none kept the Law (John 7:19).
 All despised the covenant—as a second-generation nation (meaning that the generation then alive had not returned to the Lord from a far country), no one kept the Law by faith.
 They kept the Law as a social expectation; the nation sought righteousness through works.
-Thus, the sheep that had been sold for slaughter when the nation crossed the Jordan on the 10th day of the first month (Josh 4:19) and was penned in Judea were now given over to die or be destroyed or to devour each other, as the case might be.
-They were condemned to death under the Law…when the Lamb of God was sacrificed as Israel’s Passover offering, the nation as the firstborn son of God (Exod 4:22) was also sacrificed.
+Thus, the sheep that had been sold for slaughter when the nation crossed the Jordan on the 10th day of the first month (Josh 4:19) and were penned in the Promised Land were now given over to die or be destroyed or to devour each other, as the case might be.
+They were condemned to death under the Law … when the Lamb of God was sacrificed as Israel’s Passover offering, the nation as the firstborn son of God (Exod 4:22) was also sacrificed.
 The brotherhood between Judah and Israel ended.
 From henceforth, Judah pertained to the flesh, and the covenant made in the flesh (Gen 17:9-14).
 Israel was the nation that prevailed with God, the chosen race, the royal priesthood, the holy nation, the people of God’s own possession (1 Pet 2:9).
 Israel is the Church.
 And into the Church will come the remnant of Israel when the fullness of the Gentiles has come in (Rom 11:25-26).

-The naming confusion is intentional, for the prophet Zechariah continues,
+The naming confusion is intentional.

 On that day I will make the clans of Judah like a blazing pot in the midst of wood, like a flaming torch among sheaves.
 And they shall devour to the right and to the left all surrounding peoples, while Jerusalem shall again be inhabited in its place, in Jerusalem.
 (Zech 12:6 emphasis added)

 And the Lord will give salvation to the tents of Judah first, that the glory of the house of David and the glory of the inhabitants of Jerusalem may not surpass that of Judah.
 On that day the Lord will protect the inhabitants of Jerusalem, so that the feeblest among them on that day shall be like David, and the house of David shall be like God, like the angel of the Lord, going before them.
 And on that day I will seek to destroy all the nations that come against Jerusalem.
-And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me [the Lord], on him whom they have pierced, they shall mourn for him, as one mourns an only child, and weep bitterly over him, as one weeps over a firstborn.
+And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me [the Lord], on Him whom they have pierced, they shall mourn for Him, as one mourns an only child, and weep bitterly over him, as one weeps over a firstborn.
 (Zech 12:7-10 emphasis added)

 The Jerusalem of prophecy is the Jerusalem above.
-The Israel of prophecy is first the Church, the inhabitants of the Jerusalem above.
-But the Israel of prophecy also includes the clans of Judah and Benjamin, that portion of Israel the Lord left as an inheritance to King David.
+The Israel of prophecy is, first, the Church, the inhabitants of the Jerusalem above.
+But the “Israel” of prophecy also includes the clans of Judah and Benjamin, that portion of Israel the Lord left as an inheritance to King David.
 The Apostle Paul was of these clans.

 (to be continued)